DeafSpace: Modern design

-Historical Adaptations
+Historical adaptations

-Deaf Door Knocker
+Deaf door knocker

 In the 1877, deaf people would utilize a "deaf door knocker" which involves pulling a knob connected to a heavy lead box, releasing it to make a very loud thud that can be felt across the floor.
 Gallaudet University's College Hall, originally a boys dormitory, utilized this knocker outside of each boys' room.
 Today, only one surviving model can be found outside the President's office.

 In the 1890s, Olof Hanson, an alumnus thought to be the nation's first deaf architect, designed 54 homes, businesses, churches, and schools.
 His designs includes the Dawes House on Gallaudet campus, the North Dakota, Mississippi, and Illinois Schools for the Deaf.
-His designs is considered as the precursor to the Deaf Space principals of open spaces and natural light as his buildings were designed to facilitate visual communication.
+His designs is considered as the precursor to the DeafSpace principals of open spaces and natural light as his buildings were designed to facilitate visual communication.

-Adaptations In Use
+Adaptations in use

 People with hearing impairments have found many ways to adapt their living spaces to suit and increase access to their abilities.
 The adaptations range from electronic to renovations.
 There have been adaptations of switching the doorbell to blinking lights to alert the occupants of someone at the front door.
 Renovations involving the removal of walls that obstruct the view from the living room to the second room.

 Some adaptations are legally required under the Americans with Disabilities Act which mandates equal access to a fire alarm system in areas that are public.
 It would require replacing the usual fire alarm with one that has a strobe light.

 In educational spaces multiple schools for the deaf have found various ways to adapt their spaces to maximize their efficiency in teaching students with hearing disabilities.
 The most common adaptation is the seating arrangement in classrooms.
 Instead of having rows of desks, they are arranged in either a u-shape or circular in order to maximize each student's visual connection to each other.
 Some schools have installed additional light switches on the presenter's side of the room for the teacher to flick the lights to alert and attract students attention.
 Others have designed their buildings to have vibration sensitive floors to allow foot tapping to be felt across the room.